kedacore/keda-docs/content/docs/2.1/scalers/huawei-cloudeye.md

 - `namespace` - Namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
 - `metricName` - Name of the metric.
-- `dimensionName` - Name of the metric dimension
+- `dimensionName` - Name of the metric dimension.
 - `dimensionValue` - Value of the metric dimension.
 - `targetMetricValue` - Target value for your metric.
 - `minMetricValue` - Minimum value for your metric.
 If the actual value of the metric you get from cloudeye is less than the minimum value, then the scaler is not active.